homan-uppu/writing/2-Essays/Asymmetry (draft).md

 Therefore leverage both increases the complexity of the games we play, and exposes the underlying asymmetry much more quickly than ever before.

-As we continue to progress as a species by creating a more free world in which we have more equal opportunity, and by creating more powerful technology to more quickly turn our ideas into reality, we will accelerate towards extreme asymmetry in outcomes.
+As we continue to progress as a species by creating a more free world in which we have more equal opportunity, and by creating more powerful technology to more quickly turn our ideas into reality, we will accelerate exponentially fast towards extreme asymmetry in outcomes.
+(4)

 ...

+Even if we intellectually agree that our games are becoming more complex, and therefore there is accelerating asymmetry, I assure you that we are all incredibly bad at acting according to this intellectual understanding.
+The optimal way to get what we want in this world looks very different than what we do.

+That's because our intuitions for how to get what we want are extremely outdated because they've been shaped by a world with much lesser asymmetry.
+The stories we tell each other, our education systems, government policies, etc. are all still stuck in a world with far less asymmetry as there was far less leverage.
+And our intuitions are shaped by all of our life experiences leading to this point which are influenced greatly by the cultures we grew up in.

+And this is precisely what leads to the paradox that we see in society today.
+There is a small fraction of individuals in this world that have found it easier than ever to get what they want because they've built the intuition for how to operate in an extremely asymmetric world, whereas those that haven't are quite vocal about how it's becoming much more difficult to get what they want (e.g. to have a nice home, affording kids, eating 3 healthy meals a day, and fulfilling basic human desires).

+This paradox exists because even though it's easier than ever to manifest your ideas, create value in the world and capture that value to afford the the things you want, most of us haven't been trained to do this well.

+...

+I believe the

 ...